 Note: The Tim Hortons Team Area does not include the spectator area – no tents or tarps are permitted in the spectator area.
 Barbecues are not allowed onsite and there are strict no alcohol and no smoking policies.

 Can we display our company banner?
 Yes, company banners may be displayed on your Team Area site, but may not interfere with another team’s site.
 Banners are not permitted on boats.

-How can we get our tents, chairs, etc to site?
-Teams may set-up tents and bring in non-valuable items any time after 6:00am on Friday, June 23rd.
-Please note that direct access via the gravel marina parking lot near the team area (north end of site, access off Hog’s Back Rd) is only accessible Friday between 6:00am and 2:00pm.
+When can we set-up our team site?
+Teams may set-up tents and bring in non-valuable items from 6:00am-2:00pm on Thursday, June 22nd and Friday, June 23rd.
+Please note that direct access via the gravel marina parking lot near the team area (north end of site, access off Hog’s Back Rd) is only accessible during these hours.
 After 2:00pm there is no direct parking available.
-Your site will be reserved and numbered with the team site number that each team selects.

 Can we leave our tent and chairs overnight?
 Yes, all tents and chairs can remain overnight.
 Please keep all items contained to your assigned team site.
 There will be overnight security, but please do not leave anything of particular value overnight.

 Will there be food and refreshments available on site?
 Yes, numerous food vendors offer a variety of food and beverages throughout the weekend.
 A free hydration station is available on the main path to refill your water bottles throughout the event.